Taras-Zelenyy/SQL-course/README.md

 );
 ```

+- *DROP - used to remove database objects such as tables, views, indexes, or constraints. *
 ###### Drop Foreign Key

 ```sql
 IF EXISTS (SELECT * FROM sys.objects WHERE object_id = OBJECT_ID(N'[dbo].[<fk_name>]') AND type = 'F')
 	ALTER TABLE BookCopy DROP CONSTRAINT <fk_name>;
 ```

 ###### Drop table

 ```sql
 IF EXISTS (SELECT * FROM sys.objects WHERE object_id = OBJECT_ID(N'[dbo].[<table_name_1>]') AND type in (N'U'))
 	DROP TABLE [dbo].[<table_name_1>];